The Unitarian Universalist Congregation of Petoskey

 The board has developed a Services Guide to assist leaders in creating their services.
 The guide is available at the following link.
 It includes a possible order of service, suggested readings for Chalice lighting, Chalice extinguishing, and much more.There is also now a special Second Sunday Service Template for those who are helping lead those services.

-Our newly elected officers for 2013-14 are from left to right, Betty Palm, treasurer, since replaced by Gary Nitz; Pan Godchaux, President; Kim Nowack, Vice President; Patricia Hartlep, Secretary; and April Myers, Program.
+Our newly re-elected officers for 2013-14 are from left to right, Gary Nitz treasurer; Pan Godchaux, President; Kim Nowack, Vice President; Patricia Hartlep, Secretary; and April Myers, Program.

 Our Adopt-A-Highway Project